Experience

 Community Development

-The East Coast, predominantly a Tamil area, suffered from a decades-long civil war which kept it isolated and constrained its development, education system, and livelihood for many years.
+The East Coast, predominantly a Tamil area, suffered from decades-long civil war which kept it isolated and constrained its development, education system, and livelihood for many years.

 At Karpaha Sands, we are proud to contribute to the transformation of the East Coast by actively employing and training people from nearby villages, often from scratch, giving them the opportunity to find stable employment and train as professional hotel personnel despite their lack of formal education.
-A large part of our team has been with us even before the hotel opened and continues to grow with us.
+A large part of our team has been with us even before the hotel opened and continue to grow with us.
 Karpaha Sands is the main employer for the nearby Kiran village and provides livelihood for many families in the village.

 We source a fair share of our produce from small communities and support them by doing so.
 This includes fresh fish from local fishermen, who bring in their catch right on the beach in front of the resort, which we offer in some regular dishes or daily specials.
 We buy (and sell) woven baskets, sun hats, and other handmade woven items made from natural materials from women living in nearby villages hence helping perpetuate their weaving skills.
 We purchase handmade natural soaps and candles from small local not-for-profit cooperatives who support marginalized communities.